 Faculty Annual Activities Evaluation

 Faculty Annual Activities and Assessment Reports, which reflect professional development, are recorded yearly and are important determinants in tenure and promotion decisions.
-This form is due to faculty members' unit administrators by May 15, to the Dean's office no later than June 1, to the Provost's Office no later than July 1, and should cover accomplishments in the areas of teaching, scholarship, and service from May 1 through April 30 of the respective year.
+This form is due to faculty members' unit administrators by May 15, to the Dean's office no later than June 1, to the Provost's Office no later than July 1, and should cover accomplishments in the areas of teaching, scholarship and professional development, and service to the University from May 1 through April 30 of the respective year.

 The Annual Faculty Evaluation Form, completed by the chair/unit administrator, takes into consideration the responses from the Annual Faculty Activities and Assessment report.
-This form is due to the Provost's Office no later than October 1 (this form is fill-able and save-able).
+This form is due to the Provost's Office no later than October 1.

 Evaluation of Faculty members is done yearly to provide feedback to faculty to facilitate their professional development; and to evaluate faculty members for merit pay increases, promotion to the next academic rank, and the granting of tenure.

-Faculty are evaluated yearly by their division chair or the comparable unit chair.
-The evaluation are in three areas: teaching effectiveness, professional development, and university service.
+Faculty are evaluated yearly by their chair/unit administrator.
+The evaluation is in three areas: teaching effectiveness, scholarship and professional development, and university service.
 Information for this evaluation comes from yearly faculty activities reports and other sources of information faculty may choose to provide.
 Ratings in each of the areas are combined to provide a total rating.
-The ratings are used in making merit, tenure and promotion decisions.
+The ratings are used in making merit, tenure, and promotion decisions.

-After the division chair arrives at an evaluation, it is discussed with the faculty member, who may dispute some or all of the evaluation in writing and send this to the college dean.
-The college dean reviews the evaluation (and attached comments by the faculty member), and either concurs with the division chair's evaluation or changes the evaluation.
-If the evaluation is changed, the college dean must notify the division chair and faculty immediately and provide reasons for the change.
+After the chair/unit administrator arrives at an evaluation, it is discussed with the faculty member, who may dispute some or all of the evaluation in writing and send this to the college dean.
+The college dean reviews the evaluation (and attached comments by the faculty member), and either concurs with the chair/unit administrator's evaluation or changes the evaluation.
+If the evaluation is changed, the college dean must notify the chair/unit administrator and faculty immediately and provide reasons for the change.
 The college dean's evaluation is sent to the Provost who may approve or change the evaluation.
-If the evaluation is changed, the Provost must notify the college, dean, the division chair and the faculty member and provide reasons for the change.
+If the evaluation is changed, the Provost must notify the college dean, the chair/unit administrator, and the faculty member and provide reasons for the change.

-Faculty should keep both their yearly faculty evaluation reports and their yearly evaluations.
+Faculty should keep both their yearly faculty activities reports and their yearly evaluations.
 This information will present a central part of their portfolio for tenure and promotion as well as post-tenure review.

-In addition to teaching, the university expects the faculty to serve as advisors to students, keep regular office hours, participate in the university speakers' bureau, serve on committees, and attend scheduled meetings, functions, and graduation ceremonies.
-Division chairs evaluate the faculty member's university service based on activities summarized in the yearly Faculty Activities Report.
-Activities which are considered when faculty are evaluated include: serving as division chair, service as the chair of a committee, developing a campus program; serving as s department chair; active involvement in the form of sponsorship of student organizations; research and independent study projects and internships; serving as a director of a campus program or an advisor to a large number of students; participating in activities with students (specified); serving on committees; and participating in admissions function, campus programs or telethons.
+In addition to teaching, the university expects the faculty to serve as advisors to students, keep regular office hours, serve on committees, and attend scheduled meetings, functions, and graduation ceremonies.
+Chairs/unit administrator evaluate the faculty member's university service based on activities summarized in the yearly Faculty Activities Report.
+Activities which are considered when faculty are evaluated include: serving as department/school chair, service as the chair of a committee, developing a campus program; active involvement in the form of sponsorship of student organizations; research and independent study projects and internships; serving as a director of a campus program or an advisor to a large number of students; participating in activities with students (specified); serving on committees; and participating in admissions functions, campus programs, or telethons.

-As in the area of professional development, faculty can ask for a provisional evaluation (prior to the actual one) in this area, and ask for suggestions by the division chair or dean about how to improve the evaluation.
+As in the area of professional development, faculty can ask for a provisional evaluation (prior to the actual one) in this area, and ask for suggestions by the chair/unit administrator or dean about how to improve the evaluation.